 I’ve grown exceedingly tired of the same gaggle of whiny brats on the forum who campaign against what they see as price gouging by Home developers.
+Most of the people there are fine, but a few of ’em just ain’t.
 Please.
 Grow the hell up.
 If you’ve ever bought tickets and junk food for a movie, paid some ungodly price for Starbucks coffee, or worn anything other than the absolute cheapest clothing label or bought clothes exclusively from second-hand stores, then you have paid a premium for an experience.
 Virtual goods are no different: they are an experience — and emotional satisfaction — and nothing more.

 Ah, but a tangible good can be resold, right?
 Whereas virtual goods have no resale value.
 Okay: go sell your movie ticket stubs.
 Go sell your empty frappuccino cup.